 Students diagnosed with a contagious illness that is being treated with prescription medication must complete a minimum of 24 hours of the prescribed medication dosage prior to returning to school.

 Students are required to maintain updated immunization records with the campus nurse.
 Please remember to give your nurse a copy of any shots given outside of school so we can update your record.
-You will be notified if your child is due any upcoming immunizations.
+You will be notified if your child is due for any upcoming immunizations.
 It is your responsibility to get your child the vaccine and provide the nurse with a copy of the record by the date indicated.
 We will be happy to assist you with information about area clinics.